-- 4.12 The Standards Committee considered the government's proposals on the future of the local standards framework at its last Meeting held on 12th January 2011.
+- 4.12 The Standards Committee considered the government's proposals on the future of the local standards framework at its Meeting held on 12th January 2011.
 Members referred to the valuable work undertaken by the Committee since its establishment and felt that the Council should adopt a voluntary Code of Conduct in due course to maintain public confidence and transparency.
 In this event, a framework mechanism could then be formulated arising from this which would enable any alleged breach to be probed and, if proven, the application of proportionate sanctions.
 With regard to the future of the Standards Committee, it was noted that the Committee's involvement and input into several protocols was already in place within the authority.
-It was also considered that a continued level of independent representation on the Committee was vital to neutralise any element of public perception concerning potential political prejudice. - 4.13 The Committee agreed to recommend Full Council to adopt a voluntary Code of Conduct in due course.
-The Chairman of the Committee, Dudley Williams, will be in attendance at the Meeting to present this report and answer any questions.
+It was also considered that a continued level of independent representation on the Committee was vital to neutralise any element of public perception concerning potential political prejudice. - 4.13 The Committee agreed to recommend Full Council to adopt a voluntary Code of Conduct in due course, when further details on the provisions of the Localism Bill are announced.